arielherself/espresso/README.md

 ## Daily quiz

 Our baristas will serve you a new question each day this week.
 On Friday your challenge is to give us all five answers and, as important, tell us the connecting theme.
-Email your responses (and include mention of your home city and country) by 1700 GMT on Friday to [<span class="__cf_email__" data-cfemail="7726021e0d32040705120404183712141819181a1e04035914181a">[email&#160;protected]</span>](https://mail.google.com/mail/?view=cm&amp;fs=1&amp;tf=1&amp;to=QuizEspresso@te.arielherself.xyz).
+Email your responses (and include mention of your home city and country) by 1700 GMT on Friday to [<span class="__cf_email__" data-cfemail="0e5f7b67744b7d7e7c6b7d7d614e6b6d61606163677d7a206d6163">[email&#160;protected]</span>](https://mail.google.com/mail/?view=cm&amp;fs=1&amp;tf=1&amp;to=QuizEspresso@te.arielherself.xyz).

 Please note, the way we choose winners has changed.
 We’ll pick randomly from those with the right answers and crown three winners on Saturday.

 <strong>Friday:</strong> What was the popular term for the events of October 20th, 1973 when Richard Nixon saw his attorney general and his deputy leave office?

 <strong>Thursday:</strong> Which busy traffic intersection is the point from which official highway traffic distances from New York are measured?

+## The winners of last week’s crossword

+<strong>T</strong>hank you to everyone who took part in our new weekly crossword, published in the weekend edition of Espresso.
+The winners, chosen at random, were:

+Sverre Prytz, <strong>Oslo, Norway</strong>

+Colin Eyssen, <strong>North Vancouver, Canada</strong>

+Christine Reiter, <strong>Tunis, Tunisia</strong>

+They all gave the correct answers of [petrodollars](https://te.arielherself.xyz/leaders/2023/02/09/arab-petrostates-must-prepare-their-citizens-for-a-post-oil-future), [profit](https://te.arielherself.xyz/business/2023/02/06/where-on-earth-is-big-oil-spending-its-150bn-profit-bonanza), [Delhi](https://te.arielherself.xyz/briefing/2023/02/09/why-adani-groups-troubles-will-reverberate-across-india) and [Shaman](https://te.arielherself.xyz/britain/2023/02/09/shamanism-is-britains-fastest-growing-religion).
+Check back tomorrow for this week’s crossword.

 ----------